svpetry/Mini8086/README.md

 ## PCBs

-Some boards are made with Eagle but then I switched to KiCad because my Eagle License covers only 2 layer boards and I don't like their new licensing model (it's to expensive for hobbyists).
+Some boards are made with Eagle but then I switched to KiCad because my Eagle License covers only 2 layer boards and I don't like their new licensing model (it's too expensive for hobbyists).
 Schematics and layout are contained in the folders Eagle and KiCad.

 ### Backplane (Eagle)